talkpython/100daysofweb-with-python-course/days/089-092-deployment/your-turn/README.md

 Be sure to review the contents of `billtracker.nginx` to make sure you understand what it does.

-Now it's the moment of truth.
+Now is the moment of truth.
 Try to access the service:

 ```
 (venv) $ http localhost
 ```

 If you see your HTML source, you've done it!
 If not, start looking at the error messages and logs.
-They are usually found in `/var/log` or `/var/log/nginx`.
+They are usually found in `/var/log` or `/var/log/nginx` for nginx and `/webapps/logs/billtracker/uwsgi.log` for uWSGI.

 Finally, try to access the site from outside the server in your browser.
 Just type the ip address into the address bar of your browser and you should see your site if all is well!